Facebook Twitter

 Why Your Site Needs Fresh, Relevant Content

-Posted on January 4, 2023 by Donald Marcil
+Posted on September 4, 2023 by Donald Marcil

 Every owner of a commercial site knows that frequent fresh content is necessary on the pages to experience and maintain a higher listing on se's which actively seek fresh content.
 Google sends out its 'freshbot' spider to assemble and index new material from all of the sites that offer it.
 MSN Search seeks it too.
 I've pointed out that MSN Search's spider pays an everyday visit to a niche site of mine which includes proper fresh content each day.